cultureamp/kestrel/README.md

 through your system.
 Used in tandem, event-sourcing and CQRS provide a powerful and flexible architectural pattern.
 In an event-sourced, CQRS system, writes typically happen via an event-centric domain model, also know as "Aggregates", and these changes propagate through to "projections" of those events to be read from by the view side of the application.
-Event are thus considered the source of truth, and projections are 100% disposable and re-buildable off said events.
+Events are thus considered the source of truth, and projections are 100% disposable and re-buildable off said events.

 **Kes**trel is a **K**otlin **E**vent-**S**ourcing and CQRS framework that strives for
 - Minimalism - *lack of boilerplate*